Vanderbilt Staff Mentorship Program

 How do I sign up for mentoring sessions?

-You will be notified on Oct.
-10th about the opening of the Mentor Directory for your review.
-You have a week to review mentors and sign-ups will open on Oct.
-16th You will receive a link by email to SignUpGenius.
+You will be notified about the opening of the Mentor Directory for your review.
+You have 48-hours to review mentors prior to sign-ups .
+You will receive a link by email to SignUpGenius .
 Here’s a short step-by-step guide on how to sign up for mentoring spots.

 What if I don’t know who I’d like to be my mentor?